MrGhostlyOrb/WeatherComparison/README.md

-Personal Progressive Web App for working out.
+Personal Progressive Web App for comparing tempratures of 2 locations.

 To get started, clone the repo to your local machine and enter the working directory.